 On this page, you will find answers to the most commonly asked questions relating to the National Disability Insurance Scheme.
 If you can’t find the answer to what you’re searching for here, don’t hesitate to contact United Disability today.
 You can email us or call 1300 454 850.
-We support people in Logan, Brisbane, the Gold Coast, the Tweed Coast and surrounding areas.
+We support people in Brisbane, Logan, the Gold Coast, the Tweed Coast, Byron Shire, Coffs Harbour, Maitland, Gawler and surrounding regions.

 The National Disability Insurance Scheme (NDIS) is a way of providing disability support and care to people in Australia and is delivered by the National Disability Insurance Agency (NDIA).
 The NDIS provides people with disability the opportunity to be part of the decision-making process for their personalised care, allowing them to drive and make many of the important decisions about how they want to live their life and who they would like to deliver their support.
 Allowing people with disability the choice of who cares for them and more control over the life and decisions about what happens in their life.